Arcky97/Pokemon-Kyrac/README.md

 - Made some improvements to existing events.

+### V1.4.6A - Release January 17 2023

 - The Player's position shown on the Region Map will now be updated on every task completed while being on the yacht.

 - The Region map will show new parts of the Region when you have completed certain parts of the story.

 - Added another counter that tells you how many items you can find on a map (works differently for the yacht and other bigger buildings).

+- Finished the Counter and made it as universal as I could, it'll use the same script call for all counters in the game but just with different arguments (not imortant for the player to know)

 ## Credits: